 The Counseling Psychology thesis is the culminating expression of the student's graduate course of study.
 The thesis provides a forum for contributing back into the community the knowledge that students have gained during their educational experience.
 As such, the topic and method of the thesis should reflect the overall aims of the Institute.
 Additionally, the thesis serves as an opportunity for the student to incorporate the theories and practices gleaned from the course work, clinical training, and traineeship experience.
-The traditional thesis is 40 to 50 pages in length, (not including the front matter and references pages), has no appendices, is fully edited, follows Pacifica/APA style guidelines, and includes a minimum of 20 references.
+The traditional thesis is 40 to 50 pages in length (not including the front matter, reference pages, and appendices), is fully edited, follows Pacifica/APA style guidelines, and includes a minimum of 20 references.